SuperDiodo/ur_ros_rtde/README.md

 - `ur_ros_rtde`: the core of our software, ROS2 nodes which provides messages on topics, services and actions.
 - `ur_ros_rtde_msgs`: messages, services and actions definitions.
 - `ur_ros_rtde_simple_clients`: utility header files for services and actions.
+- `ur_ros_rtde_gripper_commands`: example of plugins that extend the robot commands enabling the control of real grippers.
 - `simple_ur10e_description`: example of description package containing meshes, xacro and urdf files.
 The package is a simplified version of [this repository](https://github.com/UniversalRobots/Universal_Robots_ROS2_Description), but specific for UR10e.
 - `simple_ur10e_moveit_config`: example of MoveIt! configuration package generated with `moveit_setup_assistant`.